 My hometown is Agartala, the capital of the Indian state of Tripura.

-- M.S. in Computer Science from Rensselaer Polytechnic Institute, in December 2018
+- M.S. in Computer Science from Rensselaer Polytechnic Institute, NY, United States, December 2018

-- B.Tech. in Computer Science and Engineering from National Institute of Technology, Agartala, in May 2015
+- B.Tech. in Computer Science and Engineering from National Institute of Technology Agartala, Tripura, India, May 2015

-Current air-traffic control (ATC) is dependent on human controllers who are prone to human errors.
+Current air-traffic control (ATC) is dependent on human controllers and is vulnerable to human errors.
 The system is not scalable and cannot be formally verified.
-ATC errors have been identified as factors in catasrophic incidents like the Gol Transportes Aéreos Flight 1907, the 2002 Überlingen mid-air collision, and the much recent collision between a Cessna and a Sabreliner.
-Another limitation of human managed ATC is the lack of fast and precise desicion making in the face of emergencies.
-For e.g., in the Hudson river landing incident of US Airways Flight 1549, by the time the ATC decided that LGA13 of LaGuardia Airport, New York City, was the best possible option for landing the flight safely, the aircraft had already lost too much altitude to reach that runway.
+ATC errors have been identified as factors in catastrophic incidents like the Gol Transportes Aéreos Flight 1907, the 2002 Überlingen mid-air collision, and the much recent collision between a Cessna and a Sabreliner.
+Another limitation of human-managed ATC is the lack of fast and precise decision making in the face of emergencies -- e.g., in the Hudson river landing incident of US Airways Flight 1549, by the time the ATC decided that LGA13 of LaGuardia Airport, New York City, was the best possible option for landing the flight safely, the aircraft had already lost too much altitude to reach that runway.

-- Our paper on conflict-aware flight planning has been nominated for the Best Student Paper Award at DASC, 2019
+- (09/01/2019) Our paper on conflict-aware flight planning has been nominated for the Best Student Paper Award at DASC 2019